eglaubauf/egLib/README.md

 # egLib

-A collection of scripts for SideFx Houdini - free for all purposes
+A collection of scripts for SideFx Houdini - free for all purposes - no selling/reselling

 ### Features: